 I would recommend aiming for a minimum of 1 gram of protein for every kilogram you weigh.

 For those who are active or compete then this number is likely to be double that.
 According to the Journal of Sports Science, it is recommended that athletes consume between 1.3 and 1.8 grams of protein per kilogram in body weight.

-Protein consumption is vital to help prevent muscle loss, and to repair damaged muscle fibre.
+Protein consumption is vital to help prevent muscle loss and to repair damaged muscle fiber.